Skip to content

 How is OpenRun deployed?

-OpenRun can be deployed on a single node easily (Linux, Windows or OSX), using a SQLite database for storing metadata.
-Docker/Podman is the only dependency.
-OpenRun can be deployed across multiple machines, using an external Postgres database for storing metadata.
+OpenRun can be deployed on a single node easily (Linux, Windows or macOS), using a SQLite database for storing metadata.
+Docker or Podman is the only dependency.
+OpenRun can also be deployed across multiple machines, using an external Postgres database for storing metadata.

 OpenRun can also be deployed on Kubernetes using a Helm chart.
-On Kubernetes, OpenRun will avoid the need to setup a build system like Jenkins, CD with ArgoCD and an IDP like BackStage.
-Apps deployed using OpenRun are deployed as Kubernetes services, with OpenRun running as the api server/request router.
+On Kubernetes, OpenRun avoids the need to set up a build system like Jenkins, CD with ArgoCD and an IDP like Backstage.
+Apps deployed using OpenRun run as Kubernetes services, with OpenRun acting as the API server and request router.

 How is OpenRun implemented?

-• Single binary web application server (in golang), with a set of plugins built in (also in golang) which allow access to external endpoints.
+• OpenRun is a single binary web application server written in Go, with a set of built-in plugins that provide access to external endpoints.
 The server is statically configured using a TOML file.

-• Applications are configured using Starlark, which is a subset of Python.
-Python is an ideal glue language, Starlark is used to configure the application backend logic
+• Applications are configured using Starlark, a subset of Python.
+Starlark works well as a glue language and is used to configure the application backend logic.

-• For applications using the container plugin, OpenRun works with Docker/Podman using CLI to build and run the containers.
-On Kubernetes, OpenRun uses the Kubernetes server side apply (SSA) APIs to create app resources.
+• For applications using the container plugin, OpenRun builds and runs containers through the Docker or Podman CLI.
+On Kubernetes, OpenRun creates app resources using the server-side apply (SSA) APIs.

-• Path based routing, each app identified by a unique path.
-Also, domain based routing, which allows multiple domains to point to the same OpenRun instance, with path based routing being done independently for each domain.
+• Each app is identified by a unique path.
+Domain-based routing allows multiple domains to point to the same OpenRun instance, with path-based routing done independently for each domain.

-• For Starlark based apps, the application UI is implemented using Go HTML templates, with HTMX for interactivity.
-Go templates support context aware templating which prevents encoding related security issues.
-They also work well with the HTML fragments required for HTMX.
+• For Starlark based apps, the application UI is built with Go HTML templates and HTMX for interactivity.
+Go templates support context aware templating, which prevents encoding related security issues, and they work well with the HTML fragments HTMX requires.

-• No need to install any additional components like Python or NodeJS/NPM on the host machine.
-Integration with tailwindcss-cli is supported. esbuild (using the esbuild go library) is supported out of the box for importing ESM modules.
+• No additional components like Python or Node.js need to be installed on the host machine.
+The standalone tailwindcss-cli is supported for styling, and esbuild (through the esbuild Go library) is supported out of the box for importing ESM modules.

 Current Status